jjgrinwis/terraform-simple-property/README.md

    - Install Akamai CLI
    - Configure edgerc file at `~/.edgerc` with the correct section
-   - Ensure you have appropriate permissions for Property Manager and EdgeDNS
+   - Ensure you have appropriate permissions for Property Manager(PAPI) and EdgeDNS

 2. **Terraform**:
    - Terraform >= 0.14